SpaceVim/SpaceVim/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/SpaceVim/SpaceVim.svg)](http://isitmaintained.com/project/SpaceVim/SpaceVim "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/SpaceVim/SpaceVim.svg)](http://isitmaintained.com/project/SpaceVim/SpaceVim "Percentage of issues still open")

-[SpaceVim](https://github.com/SpaceVim/SpaceVim) is a community-driven vim distribution with a bundle of modular configuration, here we call these modules as layers, each layer has different plugins and config, users just need to select the layers they need.
-It got inspired by [spacemacs](https://github.com/syl20bnr/spacemacs).
+SpaceVim is a community-driven vim distribution that seeks to provide layer feature, especially for neovim.
+It offers a variety of layers to choose from. to create a suitable vim development environment, you just need to select the required layers.
 If you use SpaceVim, please star it on github.
 It's a great way of getting feedback and gives me the kick to put more time into development.